skonfig/extra/type/__nextcloud/man.rst

 In legacy, it was downloaded to the parent directory, but this may not the best location as the installation dir can be everywhere.

+This type does not garantee to always show the maintenance mode screen because nextcloud does not show it in every case:

+1. For fresh installations, the maintenance mode can not be set.
+2. While upgrades starting at version 20, the user is promted to execute the update manually via the webinterface instead of the maintenance screen.

+It is recommended to show an own maintanance screen via the webserver if this is critical for you.

 SEE ALSO
 --------